Hamlet (Thomas): Act 1 in detail

-Act 2
+Act 2 in detail

 Entr'acte.
 The second act begins with a musical interlude of about two minutes, which sets the scene in the garden.
 After some emphatic introductory orchestral chords and horn calls, harp arpeggios lead into the main section which employs the Theme of Hamlet's Love, initially played by horn and strings, followed by solo horn accompanied with clarinet and flute figures reminiscent of bird calls.

-Scene 1The castle gardens (set designed by Charles-Antoine Cambon).6.
+Scene 1The castle gardens (set for the premiere designed by Charles-Antoine Cambon).6.
 Aria of Ophélie.
 Ophélie is in the garden with a book in her hand.
 She laments Hamlet's distance, feeling his look is something like reproach (Ophélie: Sa main depuis hier n'a pas touché ma main! – "His hand has not touched mine since yesterday").
-She reads from her book, at first silently, then aloud (Ophélie: "Adieu, dit-il, ayez-foi!" – "'Adieu, he said, trust me!'").
+She reads from her book, at first silently, then aloud (Ophélie: "Adieu, dit-il, ayez foi!" – "'Adieu, he said, trust me!'").
 Hamlet appears on the other side of the garden.
 (An English horn plays the Theme of Hamlet's Love.)
 Hamlet sees Ophélie and tarries.
 Again she reads aloud from her book (Ophélie: "En vous, cruel, j'avais foi!
-Je vous aimais, aimez moi!" – "'In you, O cruel one, I believed.
+Je vous aimais, aimez-moi!" – "'In you, O cruel one, I believed.
 I loved you!
 Love me too!'"), then looks at Hamlet.
 However, he remains silent, then rushes away.
 Ophélie says ruefully: Ah! ce livre a dit vrai! – "Ah!
-This book spoke the truth!" and continues her aria (Ophélie: Les serments on des ailes! – "Promises have wings!").
+This book spoke the truth!" and continues her aria (Ophélie: Les serments ont des ailes! – "Promises have wings!").